-The risk assessment covers factors such as risks relating to deliberate harmful actions performed by employees, internal errors in the IT department, dependence on key employees in the IT department and cyber attacks.
-Except for the risk of cyber attacks, the risks are believed to be limited.
+The risk assessment covers factors such as risks relating to deliberate harmful actions performed by employees, internal errors in the IT department, dependence on key employees in the IT department and cyber-attacks.
+All risks are within DLR's risk tolerance levels.